sourcegraph/cody/jetbrains/CONTRIBUTING.md

     release_nightly --> available_to_end_users_nightly["Available for download"];
 ```

-We aim to cut a new Stable release every other week on Mondays.
+We aim to cut a new release to "nightly" mid week, every week.
+If QA or dogfood find issues we backport fixes and
-The release cadence is irregular for Nightly versions.
+do updated nightly releases.
+At the end of a week, we re-cut the best build as "stable".

 ### 1. Push a git tag & publish a nightly release